 report_design_analysis) to generate a timing report, which includes information on clock skew data.
 Verify that the clock nets do not contain excessive clock skew.

-Clock skew in high performance clock domains (+300 MHz) can impact performance.
+Clock skew in high frequency clock domains (+300 MHz) can impact performance.
 In

 general, the clock skew should be no more than 500 ps.
 For example, 500 ps represents